 FOR IMMEDIATE RELEASE

-About Michigan Audubon – Michigan Audubon is Michigan’s oldest conservation organization.
-Michigan Audubon connects birds and people for the benefit of both through conservation, education, and research efforts in the state of Michigan.
+Michigan Audubon connects birds and people for the benefit of both, through conservation, education, and research efforts in the state of Michigan.
+As a non-profit conservation organization, Michigan Audubon has 18 sanctuaries, more than 30 local chapters throughout the state, and manages Whitefish Point Bird Observatory.
 Visit www.michiganaudubon.org for more information.